 School PE Kit

 It is important that all children participate in their P.E lessons and to ensure your child has the correct school PE kit.
 Our school P.E kit requires children to wear a pair of green P.E shorts, pumps and a white t-shirt.
 During the winter term, children will also need an outside P.E kit which is suitable for physical activity in lower temperatures.
-This can consist of track suit bottoms and long sleeve sport tops.
+This can consist of tracksuit bottoms, long sleeve sports tops and trainers.

 At Saint Patrick's competition has a high profile with children taking part in a range of inter and intra school competitions.

-Sporting achievements are celebrated every second Tuesday in celebration assembly.
-Children are encouraged to bring in certificates, trophies and badges they have achieved from outside of school which can be celebrated with the whole school.
+Sporting achievements are celebrated Friday afternoons.
+Children are encouraged to share certificates, trophies and badges they have achieved from outside of school which can be celebrated with the whole school via class instagram pages.
 Reminder, these need to be current/recent achievements.

 Competition results will be sent out on our weekly newsletter.
 See our latest sporting achievements on our St Pats Sports Twitter page.